aa-ahmed-aa/Zeta/README.md

     ![Alt text](https://github.com/aa-ahmed-aa/Zeta/blob/master/screenshots/scoreboard.PNG "Judge")

-Time is the Time of the user last Submmition
+    **Time is the Time of the user last Submmition**

-## PreRequirements
+## :rocket: PreRequirements
-- xampp <br>
-    <span style="color: red">if you have any problem with the calss named String it is according to PHP version read this to fix the problem : https://github.com/cakephp/cakephp/issues/7573</span>
+- xampp ( if you have any problem with the calss named String it is according to PHP version read this to fix the problem : https://github.com/cakephp/cakephp/issues/7573 )
-- GCC Compiler <br>
-    i used <a href="https://nuwen.net/mingw.html" >Mingw</a>
+- GCC Compiler ( i used <a href="https://nuwen.net/mingw.html" >Mingw</a> )

-## Installation
+## :fire: Installation
 - Download the Repo `git clone https://github.com/aa-ahmed-aa/Zeta` or via the download button.
 - Import the database file in the `Database/zeta_4.sql` to phpmyadmin.
 - Go to `app/Config/database.php` and update username and password to your credential